French invasion of Russia: March on Vitebsk and Minsk

-Although Barclay wanted to give battle, he assessed it as a hopeless situation and ordered Vilna's magazines burned and its bridge dismantled.
-Wittgenstein moved his command to Klaipėda, passing beyond Macdonald and Oudinot's operations with Wittgenstein's rear guard clashing with Oudinout's forward elements.
+Although Barclay wanted to give battle, he assessed it as a hopeless situation, and ordered Vilnius' magazines burned and its bridge dismantled.
+Wittgenstein moved his command to Klaipėda, passing beyond Macdonald and Oudinot's operations with Wittgenstein's rear guard clashing with Oudinot's forward elements.
 Barclay continued his retreat and, with the exception of the occasional rearguard clash, remained unhindered in his movements ever further east.

-The operation intended to split Bagration's forces from Barclay's forces by driving to Vilna had cost the French forces 25,000 losses from all causes in a few days.
-Strong probing operations were advanced from Vilna towards Nemenčinė, Molėtai in the north and Ashmyany in the east, the location of Bagration on his way to Minsk.
+The French operation intended to split Bagration's forces from Barclay's forces by driving to Vilnius had cost the French forces 25,000 losses from all causes in only a few days.
+Strong probing operations were advanced from Vilnius towards Nemenčinė, Molėtai in the north and Ashmyany in the east, the location of Bagration on his way to Minsk.
 Bagration ordered Platov and Dokhturov to distract the enemy.

 Murat advanced to Nemenčinė on July 1, running into elements of Dmitry Dokhturov's III Russian Cavalry Corps.
 Napoleon assumed this was Bagration's 2nd Army and rushed out, before being told it was not.
-Napoleon then attempted to use Davout, Jerome, and Eugene out on his right in a hammer and anvil to catch Bagration and to destroy the 2nd Army in an operation before reaching Minsk.
-This operation had failed to produce results on his left.
+Napoleon then attempted to use Davout, Jerome, and Eugene in a hammer and anvil to catch Bagration and to destroy the 2nd Army before it could reach Minsk.

 Conflicting orders and lack of information had almost placed Bagration in a bind marching into Davout; however, Jerome could not arrive in time over the same mud tracks, supply problems, and weather that had so badly affected the rest of the Grande Armée.
-Command disputes between Jerome, Vandamme and Davout would not help the situation.
+Command disputes between Jerome, Vandamme and Davout did not help the situation.

 In the first two weeks of July, the Grande Armée lost 100,000 men due to sickness and desertion.
-On 8 July Dirk van Hogendorp was appointed as Governor of Lithuania organizing hospitals for the wounded in Vilnius and supplies for the army; Louis Henri Loison was appointed in Königsberg.
+On 8 July, Dirk van Hogendorp was appointed as Governor of Lithuania, organizing hospitals for the wounded in Vilnius and supplies for the army; Louis Henri Loison was appointed in Königsberg.
 The main problem was forage from East Prussia.
 For three weeks, the Dutch soldiers had hardly seen bread and only eaten soup.